littlecodersh/LocalNote/README_EN.md

 LocalNote enables you to use evernote in the local-file way.

-Popular markdown format is supported and can be perfectly shown in evernote while raw markdown format is well stored.
+Popular markdown format is supported and can be perfectly performed in evernote (the download format will remain as .md instead of .html).

-Oridinary note of evernote can also be translated into markdown format easily.
+Majority of notes in evernote can also be translated into markdown format easily.

-Available on three platforms, linux users can have a better way to use evernote.
+LocalNote is also available on three platforms, which ensure that linux users can also have a good experience with evernote.

 # Screenshot